sebnitu/vrembem/.changeset/wicked-carpets-bathe.md

 "@vrembem/menu": patch
 ---

-Added vite index to all packages and root index.
-This update also removes the icon-action component and the checkbox component JavaScript.
+This PR adds vite index templates to all packages and a root index for running a multi-page dev server.
+This update also:

+- Removes the icon-action component
+- Removes the checkbox component JavaScript